General Requirements and Regulations for Master's Degrees

 Grades in courses offered for the master’s degree must average B or above in both the major and minor fields.
 (Some departments of the University accept no grade lower than B for degree work; please see the appropriate departmental sections in this catalog.)
 In no case may a course with a grade below C apply to the degree.

 Graduate students are expected to maintain a B average on all graduate work.
 Consistent failure to do so results in dismissal from the Graduate School.
-When a student’s cumulative grade point average on graduate-level work falls below B or when a student receives a grade of D, F, or WF during any one semester or full summer session (including summer one, two or three) of twelve weeks, the student is automatically on academic probation and notified of this status.
-Earning a grade of D, F, or WF or failure to restore the cumulative average to B or above during the next enrollment results in dismissal from the Graduate School.
+When a student’s cumulative grade point average on graduate-level work falls below a 3.0 GPA, the student is automatically on academic probation and notified of this status.
+Failing to raise the grade point average to 3.0 or above during the next enrollment results in dismissal from the Graduate School.
+Students cannot use courses with grades lower than a C to fulfill degree requirements.
+Departments can set higher standards for their programs.
 It is not possible to improve the grade record at Texas Woman’s University by attendance at another university.
 Students who have been suspended may reapply to the TWU Graduate School 6 years after the suspension.

 Notification of probation or dismissal/suspension status will be sent to the student's TWU email address.